 - Checklist to get medical approval for surgeries under SHIP.

 - UCR Student Health Services have approved new Guidelines for Quality Care of Transgender Patients

-You can contact Letty Toral at UCR Student Health Services for SHIP assistance, or you can call the number provided by the UC SHIP plan.
-We are here to support you.
-To find a provider or receive additional information for these services, contact UCSHIP Customer Service at 866-940-8306.
+You can contact Erica Castillo at UCR Student Health Services for SHIP assistance.
+To find a provider or receive additional information for these services, you can also contact UCSHIP Customer Service at 866-940-8306.

 Info on UC Transgender and Nonbinary Health Benefits for Employees

 UCOP has created a new web page on Transgender and Nonbinary Health Benefits for employees.
 Please know you can contact UCR’s Health Care Facilitator with any questions or to address access to care.
 UCR’s facilitator is Ranada Palmer.
 Learn more about Ranada’s role, including confidential one-on-one assistance in resolving health plan issues.